waaseyaalabs/elden-botany-corpus/README.md

 2. **Build the NPC motif graph**: `make analysis-graph` produces the graph, GraphML, and JSON report inside `data/analysis/npc_motif_graph/`.
 Run this after every curated lore refresh so downstream steps see the latest stats.
-3. **Generate narrative summaries**: `make analysis-summaries` consumes the graph artifacts and emits JSON/Parquet/Markdown outputs in `data/analysis/narrative_summaries/`.
-Add `ARGS="--dry-run-llm"` for the heuristic fallback or adjust `--llm-model` / `--llm-provider` to match your deployment.
+3. **Generate narrative summaries**: `make analysis-summaries-batch` builds the JSONL payload (and can optionally submit/download OpenAI batch jobs).
+Once the batch output exists, run `make analysis-summaries` to ingest the JSONL and emit JSON/Parquet/Markdown outputs in `data/analysis/narrative_summaries/`.
+Use `ARGS="--llm-mode per-entity"` for synchronous debugging or `--llm-mode heuristic` / `--dry-run-llm` for the offline fallback.
 Each run records the provider/model plus whether an LLM was actually used.

 Run the steps in order whenever you need a fresh qualitative drop; summaries